Sheet Pan Fish Tacos

 - 1/4 cup cilantro leaves

-- optional condiments: thinly sliced cabbage, cilantro, thinly sliced radish, pico de gallo, La Taqueria sauce, avocado slices or guacamole
+- optional condiments: thinly sliced cabbage cilantro, thinly sliced radish, pico de gallo, tomatillo salsa, avocado slices or guacamole

 - Preheat oven to 400 degrees.

-- Roast the fish in the top third of the oven until the fish starts to flake and is opaque, about 10 minutes.
+- Roast in the top third of the oven until the fish starts to flake and is opaque, about 10-12 minutes.

 - In a tortilla, place a slice of the cooked fish and top it with cabbage, avocado, cilantro leaves and a dollop of fresh tomatillo salsa or La Taqueria green sauce.